 But, fortunately, you can choose to disable seeding or the uploading of content from your part.

-It is as straightforward as to modifying the settings of your preferred torrent client with the intention of preventing it from upload data or files.
+It is as straightforward as to modify the settings of your preferred torrent client to prevent it from upload data or files.

 Some torrent providers can avoid the uploading process by trade.

 In conclusion, what you need to know about torrenting in Canada is that you are allowed to do it as long as you read and understand everything on the Copyright Modernization Act.

 Respecting intellectual property and copyrighted content is the central issue in the country, not the act torrenting itself.

 Every province has its interpretation of the legal documents and some different laws among themselves, but if you want to torrent files in absolute peace, get a VPN service like NordVPN and turn off seeding in your torrent client.